nyu-devops/lab-restful-flask/README.md

     $ flask run -h 0.0.0.0
 ```

-or you can specify this all on one like with:
+or you can specify this all on one line with:

 ```
     $ env FLASK_APP=app/service.py flask run -h 0.0.0.0
 ```

-Note that we need to bind the host with `-h 0.0.0.0` so that the forwarded ports work correctly in **Vagrant**
+Note that we need to bind the host IP address with `-h 0.0.0.0` so that the forwarded ports work correctly in **Vagrant**.
 If you were running this locally on your own computer you would not need this extra parameter.

 Finally you can use the `honcho` command to start `gunicorn` to run the servce with: